 If the above signs are not immediately apparent but the soil does contain some moisture, you will need to carefully remove your plant from its pot and examine the roots.
 Roots that are rotting will be blackened or be a brown color.

-Root rot is a serious problem for all plants and if you feel your aloe plant may be suffering from it you should read and follow my instructions for treating root rot in african violets as the process for identifying root rot and treating it are exactly the same for aloe plants.
+Root rot is a serious problem for all plants and if you feel your aloe plant may be suffering from it you should read and follow my instructions for treating aloe vera root rot as the process for identifying root rot and treating it are exactly the same for aloe plants.